SocialGouv/docker-vsftpd/README.md

 This Docker container implements a vsftpd server, with the following features:

- * Centos 7 base image.
+ * Debian 11 base image.
  * vsftpd 3.0
  * Virtual users
  * Passive mode